Ivana Trump, first wife of former President Trump, has died

 “Because if you keep your kids busy, they have no time to get in trouble,” she said.

-In a widely reported statement from the Trump family about the matriarch’s death, Ivana was called “a survivor.”
+In a Truth Social post, Eric Trump called his mother “a survivor.”

 “She fled from communism and embraced this country.
-She taught her children about grit and toughness, compassion and determination,” the statement said.
+She taught her children about grit and toughness, compassion and determination,” her 38-year-old son said.

 “She will be dearly missed by her mother, her three children and 10 grandchildren.”